A Higher-Order Correct Fast Moving-Average Bootstrap for Dependent Data: FMB methodology

-The estimating function $\psi$ in \eqref{moment} can be the (conditional) likelihood in full parametric models, or it can be obtained using the (conditional) moments and/or may depend on instrumental variables in semiparametric models.
-For example, the collection of vectors $\mathbb{X}_t$ may contain the information on relations between the observations and the parameter characterising the $q$-dimensional stationary distribution of a time series.
-More generally, we can exploit the knowledge in closed-form of the (conditional) moments to obtain (martingale) estimating functions in the general setting of dynamic location-scale models, like e.g.\ non-linear conditional autoregressive and heteroscedastic models or discretely observed diffusions.
+The function $g$ in \eqref{moment} can be the (conditional) likelihood in full parametric models, or it can be obtained using the (conditional) moments and/or may depend on instrumental variables in semiparametric models.
+The collection of vectors $\mathbb{X}_t$ typically contains information on the relation between the observations and the parameter characterizing the $q$-dimensional stationary distribution of a time series.
+More generally, we can exploit the knowledge in closed-form of the (conditional) moments to obtain (martingale) estimating functions for non-linear conditional autoregressive and heteroscedastic models or discretely observed diffusions.
 We refer to \cite{godambe_quasi-likelihood_1987}, \cite{taniguchi_asymptotic_2000}, and \cite{kessler2012statistical} for book-length presentations.

-For many time series models, each estimating function of the sequence $\left\{ \psi_{t}\left( \theta \right)\right\}_{t=1}^{T}$ is typically defined using the innovations, which can be i.i.d.\ random variables or more generally martingale differences.
-Thus, $\left\{ \psi_{t}\left( \theta \right)\right\}_{t=1}^{T}$ usually exhibits less dependence than the original process $\left\{ X_{t} \right\}_{t=1}^{T}$.
-The (weak) temporal dependence among estimating functions has often an impact on the inferential procedures, like e.g.\ on the consistency of the bootstrap variance estimator.
-In order to take into account this dependence, we follow \cite{kitamura_information-theoretic_1997}, \cite{otsu_generalized_2006}, \cite{guggenberger_generalized_2008}, and \cite{smith_gel_2011}, to perform a convolution of the estimating function with the kernel $k$, obtaining:
+Each function of the sequence $\left\{ g_{t}\left( \beta \right)\right\}_{t=1}^{T}$ is often defined using the innovations, which can be i.i.d.\ random variables or more generally martingale differences.
+Thus, $\left\{ g_{t}\left( \beta \right)\right\}_{t=1}^{T}$ exhibits less dependence than the original process $\left\{ X_{t} \right\}_{t=1}^{T}$.
+Nevertheless, neglecting this temporal dependence has a serious impact on the performance of several inferential procedures, in particular it can affect the consistency of the bootstrap variance estimator and the higher-order accuracy of bootstrap confidence intervals.